theobald-software/theobald-software.github.io/_includes/_content/en/wsd-parameter-mapping/scalar_parameter_mapping.md

 ![WSD-MappingSkalarMappingInput1](/img/content/WSD-MappingSkalarMappingInput1.png){:class="img-responsive"}

-To map the table, click on the input button to the right of the *Mapping Expression* field and choose *New* in the subsequent dialog box.
+To map the table, click the input button to the right of the *Mapping Expression* field and choose *New* in the subsequent dialog box.

 ![WSD-MappingSkalarMappingInput2](/img/content/WSD-MappingSkalarMappingInput2.png){:class="img-responsive"}

 Now assign the input parameters to the corresponding fields.
-To do this, click on the row with the desired table field and click on the input button on the right to access the next dialog box.
+To do this, click the row with the desired table field and click on the input button on the right to access the next dialog box.

 ![WSD-MappingSkalarMappingInput14](/img/content/WSD-MappingSkalarMappingInput14.png){:class="img-responsive"}